TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Based on the assumption that random cross-ligations between DNA fragments of different chromosomes (*trans*) occur more likely as compared to cross-ligations between DNA fragments of the same chromosome (*cis*), the ratio of the numbers of cis and trans read pairs is taken as an indicator of poor Hi-C libraries (Wingett 2015, Nagano 2015).
-Within Diachromatic, the CLC is calculated as proportion of trans read pairs amongst all uniquely mapped unique pairs.
+Within Diachromatic, the CLC is calculated as proportion of unique valid trans read pairs amongst all unique valid read pairs.
 For the CTCF depletion dataset, percentages range between 18.48% and 28.24%.